apache/logging-log4cxx/src/site/markdown/usage.md

 Example 2

 In example 2, all loggers have an assigned level value.
-There is no need for level inheritence.
+There is no use of level inheritence.

 | Logger name | Assigned level | Effective level |
 | ----------- | -------------- | --------------- |